-A diagnostic mammogram is used to evaluate abnormalities detected on a screening mammogram or because of special circumstances.
+A diagnostic mammogram is used to evaluate abnormalities that have already been detected, either through a breast self-exam, a screening mammogram or because of special circumstances.
+A diagnostic mammogram can also be used for a patient that was previously treated for breast cancer.

 A diagnostic mammogram differs from a screening mammography in that additional views of the breast are taken.
 One at a time, your breasts will be positioned on a flat plate that will acquire the image.
 Another plate compresses your breast tissue.